 (1) Applications of innovation may be submitted by any public school district in Kentucky.
 No school shall be allowed to submit an application unless as part of a district application.

-(2) Applications may contain a request to waive any Kentucky Administrative Regulation or Kentucky Revised Statute related to public schools except the following:
+(2) Applications may contain a request to waive any Kentucky Administrative Regulation promulgated by the Kentucky Board of Education or any Kentucky Revised Statute related to public schools except the following:

 a.
 Any statute or regulation related to health, safety, civil rights or disability rights;